EMODnet/emodnet.wfs/README.md

 #>   @Manual{,
 #>     title = {{emodnet.wfs}: Access EMODnet Web Feature Service data through R},
 #>     author = {Anna Krystalli and Salvador Fernández-Bejarano and Maëlle Salmon},
-#>     note = {R package version 2.0.1.9001.
+#>     note = {R package version 2.0.2.9000.
 Integrated data products created under the European Marine Observation Data Network (EMODnet) Biology project (EASME/EMFF/2017/1.3.1.2/02/SI2.789013), funded by the by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund},
 #>     url = {https://github.com/EMODnet/emodnet.wfs},
+#>     doi = {10.14284/679},
 #>   }
 ```